visioninhope/ai-ui-llm/README.md

 A pretty nice UI for AI.
 Still very much a work in progress.

-> **Alert:** There is no DB files in this repo.
+> **Alert:** There is no DB files in this repo yet.
 You need to set up a supabase instance manually if you want to use this.
-I will fix this soon.
+I will fix that soon.

 ![alt](gif.gif)